 Paying in person

 The District’s normal business hours are Monday through Friday from 8:00 am to 4:30 pm.
 Any changes to our normal business hours will be posted on our website and Facebook page one or more business days in advance whenever possible.
 However, we will do everything reasonably possible to ensure that we are open for business until at least 4:30 pm on the last business day before a delinquency date.
 Customers must arrive in the office before 4:30 pm for a payment to be accepted that business day in person.
-For security reasons, the District does not have an after hours drop box at this time.
+The District does have a exterior drop box available on the sidewalk that is collected each day at 4:30 pm.
+Please note, any payment deposited in the drop box after 4:30 pm will be considered received and processed the next business day.

 Paying by Mail (or Common or Contract Carrier)